kamilzielinski97/Lista-zyczen/README.md

-Simple to-do project in React-Native
+Simple to-do app in React-Native